TrendingTechnology/Intellivoid.SpamProtection-go/README.md

  * If you want to be aware of most recent changes, you can join [Intellivoid updates channel](https://t.me/Intellivoid).
  * Have a problem with API?
 Servers are down?
 Somethign went wrong?
 Ensure that you are joined at our [Support chat](https://t.me/IntellivoidDiscussions)!
- * Have a personal problem with library?
-Feel lonely?
-Have to talk with repository's owner?
+ * Having a problem with library?
+Wanna talk with repository's owner?
 Contact the [Maintainer](https://t.me/dank_as_fuck)!
  * Still don't know what's going on?
 Not sure about how API works?
 Be sure to read [Introduction](https://docs.intellivoid.net/spamprotection/introduction).
  * Want to read original documentation?
 Want to see how we receive data from Servers?
 You can read [API documents](https://docs.intellivoid.net/spamprotection/v1/lookup) then!
  * Want to guarantee your group security?
 Want to protect your groups from spammers?
 You can add our official [SpamProtection bot](https://t.me/SpamProtectionBot) with full features of our API!